 Marc Bartra added a fifth just after the break and Sandro Ramirez put the seal on a resounding preseason win by netting with eight minutes to go.

 Munir's performance will really have caught Luis Enrique's eye as the coach looks to mastermind an upturn in fortunes for Barca following last season's disappointments.

-Barca meet Leon in their final pre-season friendly a week on Monday before kicking off their Liga campaign with a home tie against Elche.
+Barca meets Leon in its final preseason friendly on Aug.
+18 before kicking off its Liga campaign with a home tie against Elche on Aug.
+24.